-I give permission for
+ve permission for

 (Name of instructor)

-to write a letter of recommendation to the following:
+rite a letter of recommendation to the following:

 1. Name or Organization

 Address

+2

-2. Name or Organization
+∠.
+Name or Organization

 Address

 3. Name or Organization

 Address

-I grant permission for the inclusion non-directory information such as my grades, GPA, class rank, and/or student identification/social security number to be included as needed.
+ndes, GPA, class rank, and/or student ide -

 Other comments or information:

 Student's name (please print)

+Controller to a trans

 Student's signature

--

 Date